Pixel

 New Jersey Garbage and Dump Truck Accident Lawyers

 Did you get hurt in a garbage truck or dump truck accident in New Jersey?
 Do you need help filing an insurance claim or lawsuit against the negligent driver?
-Brach Eichler Injury Lawyers is ready to provide the legal representation you need and deserve to hold them liable for the pain and suffering you endured.
+Your New Jersey personal injury attorneys at Brach Eichler Injury Lawyers are ready to provide the legal representation you need and deserve to hold them liable for the pain and suffering you endured.

 Garbage trucks and dump trucks are a common sight throughout the Garden State.
 The drivers are responsible for removing trash from neighborhoods, transporting materials to and from construction sites, and ensuring other drivers’ safety.
 Any error the truck driver makes could cause a devastating accident.
 When a large truck and a small car collide, the smaller vehicle’s occupants typically suffer the most.
 Injuries can be severe, and in some instances, there are fatalities.